istio/istio.io/content/en/docs/releases/bugs/index.md

     $ kubectl --namespace istio-system get cm -o yaml
     {{< /text >}}

-* Current and previous logs from all Istio components and sidecar
+* Current and previous logs from all Istio components and sidecars:

+  Here some examples on how to obtain those, please adapt for your environment:

     * Istiod logs: